Hedgelaying: Netherlands

-In parts of the Netherlands hedgelaying is practised, with styles distinct to that country.
+In parts of the Netherlands hedgelaying with distinctive styles is practised.
 With all Dutch styles no stakes or bindings are used.
-One of every three or four standards is left tall and are laid back over the hedge.
+One of every three or four standards is left tall and laid back over the hedge.
 This dies off and forms a temporary way of holding the hedge in place for a year or two until it becomes re-established.
 The Netherlands is the only country outside the UK and Ireland to have competitive hedgelaying.

 Germany

 In the exposed uplands of the Eifel mountains, a particular type of hedgelaying has been employed since the 17th century that makes use of the characteristics of red beech to shield domestic housing and also to protect fields from damage by cattle and wind erosion and drying.
-This area around the town of Monschau is known as the Monschau Hedge Land and has become a recognised cultural landscape.
+This area, around the town of Monschau, is known as the Monschau Hedge Land, and has become a recognised cultural landscape.

+North America

+Andrew Jackson Downing wrote in his 1941 classic, The Theory of Practice of Landscape Gardening, that living fences were not used as often as wooden or stone fences in the United States.
+However, he was experimenting with native hedge plants, including arbor vitae and American corollaries to species that are commonly lain in Britain, such as Newcastle thorn and Washington thorn; he found the buckthorn (unclear which species) to be preferred in New England and the Osage Orange to be popular in the southern states.
+While he makes no mention of a hedgelaying tradition, he refers to what was then known as "rustic work," where "stout rods of native forest trees are chosen, with the bark on, six to ten feet in length; these are sharpened and driven into the ground in the form of a lattice....
+When covered with luxuriant vines and climbing plants, such a barrier is often admirable for its richness and variety."